amolthof/minor-intron-retention/minor-intron-splicing.md

 **Provide location of BEDfiles**

-Several BEDfiles are used to specifically isolate reads that support proper splicing of minor introns.
-These were downloaded from the Minor Intron Database (MIDB) and contain minor intron coordinates corresponding to GRCh38 Ensembl v.84.
+Several BEDfiles are used to isolate reads that support proper splicing of minor introns.
+These were downloaded from the Minor Intron Database [(MIDB)](https://midb.pnb.uconn.edu/) and contain minor intron coordinates corresponding to GRCh38 Ensembl v.84.
 It is ***essential*** that the genome version used to align the data is the same as the one used to obtain minor intron coordinates.

     BEDdir="/path/to/my/BEDfile_directory"
     IntronType="MinorIntrons"